 A Bernese Mountain Dog mix can have a wide range of variations.
 The one for-sure characteristic is that they will have one Berner parent!
 Bernese Mountain Dog mixes may take after their large, fluffy, friendly parent.
 Or they could be more like the other breed involved, either in appearance or personality.

 Popular Bernese Mountain Dog mixes include the Berner Poodle mix, the Berner Husky mix, and the Great Pyrenees Bernese Mountain Dog mix, among others.

 So, before you decide which of these Bernese Mountain Dog mixes to go for, make sure you love both parent breeds!

 Bernese Mountain Dog mixes are fast gaining profile and popularity.

-In this guide, we take a closer look at a few of the most popular Bernese Mountain dog mixes, and the kind of pets they make.
+In this guide, we take a closer look at a few of the most popular Bernese Mountain Dog mixes, and the kind of pet each one makes.

 The average height of the breed is 25 inches to the shoulder.
 And their average weight is between 80 to 115 pounds!

 Despite their massive size, this dog is known as a “gentle giant.”
 The breed’s character is laid-back and friendly, and they make wonderful family pets.

 Their coats are always bi-color or tri-color, containing white, black, tan, and rust or a combination of these colors.